Scenarios and foresight

 Stakeholder Type

-There are many domains in which there may be multiple possible outcomes, presenting very different opportunities and risks.
-These cases have been addressed using a variety of predominantly qualitative approaches known collectively as foresight (or futures) methods, which typically focus on developing narratives and imagery rather than numerical predictions.
-The most widely used is scenario analysis, which has been used in corporate settings since the 1970s.
+Because the future is uncertain, it often holds multiple possible outcomes, presenting very different opportunities and risks.
+These can be assessed using approaches known collectively as foresight (or futures) methods, which are predominantly qualitative, typically focusing on developing images and narratives of alternative futures rather than numerical predictions.
+The most widely accepted of these techniques is scenario analysis, which has been used in corporate settings since the 1970s.

 Future Horizons: